Shoot 'Em Up (film)

-Shoot 'Em Up is a 2007 American action thriller film written and directed by Michael Davis.
-It stars Clive Owen, Paul Giamatti, Monica Bellucci, and Stephen McHattie.
-The film follows Smith (Owen), a drifter who rescues a newborn from being killed by assassin Hertz (Giamatti) and his henchmen.
-Smith flees from the gang, enlisting the help of prostitute Donna Quintano (Bellucci) to keep the baby safe as he unravels the conspiracy.
+Shoot 'Em Up is a 2007 American action film written and directed by Michael Davis and produced by Montford/Murphy.
+It stars Clive Owen, Paul Giamatti, Monica Bellucci and Stephen McHattie.
+In the film, Smith (Owen), a drifter and former black-ops soldier, rescues a newborn from being killed by assassin Hertz (Giamatti) and his henchmen.
+Smith enlists the help of prostitute Donna Quintano (Bellucci) to keep the baby safe as he unravels the conspiracy.

-According to Davis, the idea for the film came about after he saw a gun-battle scene from John Woo's critically acclaimed Hard Boiled in which Chow Yun-fat rescues newborn babies from gangsters.
-Desiring to make an action film centering on guns, he expanded the idea into a screenplay in 2000, accompanied by an animated footage with 17,000 drawings for the action scenes.
+According to Davis, the film's idea came after he saw a gun-battle scene from Hard Boiled in which Chow Yun-fat rescues newborn babies from gangsters.
+Desiring to make an action film centering on guns, Davis expanded the idea into a script in 2000, accompanied by an animated footage with 17,000 drawings for the action scenes.
 After a deal with New Line Cinema, filming began in Toronto.
-The film was photographed by Hong Kong cinematographer Peter Pau.
+The music was composed by Paul Haslinger, while cinematography and editing were handled by Peter Pau and Peter Amundson respectively.